axeltlarsson/torrent-extractor/README.rst

 Installation
 ------------
 First, you need to have the setuptools module installed, this can be installed with "apt-get install python3-setuptools".
-The it's pretty straightforward, you just run "sudo python3 setup.py install", afterwards you can optionally run a clean-up command:
-"sudo python3 setup.py clean --all" which will clean up the directory a bit.
+Then it's pretty straightforward, you just run "sudo python3 setup.py install", afterwards you can optionally run a clean-up command: "sudo python3 setup.py clean --all" which will clean up the directory a bit.
 But the important consequence of the install command is that it should now be possible to just run "torrent_extracter" from anywhere in the system.

 Usage